GetStream/stream-chat-android/docusaurus/docs/Android/02-client/06-guides/01-push-notifications.md

 :::

 ### Create a custom notification
-The SDK allow you to generate the notification that will be shown after a push notification is received.
+The SDK allows you to generate the notification that will be shown after a push notification is received.
 All you need to do is override the `buildNotification()` method as shown on the following example:

 ```kotlin